-(H) Reconciliation module
+(I) Reconciliation module

-- (i) ADLAs must make use of a straight-through processing system, in electronic format, which must daily account for all reportable and nonreportable transactions, including interbank transactions, reconciling all such transactions at the ADLA and also reconciling the transactions submitted to and confirmed by the South African Reserve Bank. - (ii) In amplification of the above, the purpose is to ensure that there is reconciliation between the data on the general ledger/accounting system, the system used to submit data to the South African Reserve Bank, as well as confirmation, from the South African Reserve Bank, that the data submitted was successfully received and stored. - (iii) The reconciliation module must be able to perform the following functions: - (a) compile the following daily reports from the general ledger/accounting system:

-- (aa) reportable transactions;

-- (bb) non-reportable transactions; and

-- (cc) interbank transactions;

-- (b) compile a daily report of all reportable transactions reported to the South African Reserve Bank from the system used to transmit data to the South African Reserve Bank;

-- (c) electronically match the reportable transactions from the daily report referred to in (a) above with the actual transactions reported to the South African Reserve Bank referred to in (b) above;

-- (d) compile a daily report of transactions not matched between the general ledger/accounting system of the reporting ADLA and the system used to transmit data to the South African Reserve Bank; and
+- (i) ADLAs must make use of a straight-through processing system, in electronic format, which must daily account for all reportable and nonreportable transactions, including interbank transactions, reconciling all such transactions at the ADLA and also reconciling the transactions submitted to and confirmed by the South African Reserve Bank. - (ii) In amplification of the above, the purpose is to ensure that there is reconciliation between the data on the general ledger/accounting system, the system used to submit data to the South African Reserve Bank, as well as confirmation, from the South African Reserve Bank, that the data submitted was successfully received and stored. - (iii) The reconciliation module must be able to perform the following functions: - (a) compile the following daily reports from the general ledger/accounting system: - (aa) reportable transactions; - (bb) non-reportable transactions; and - (cc) interbank transactions; - (b) compile a daily report of all reportable transactions reported to the South African Reserve Bank from the system used to transmit data to the South African Reserve Bank; - (c) electronically match the reportable transactions from the daily report referred to in (a) above with the actual transactions reported to the South African Reserve Bank referred to in (b) above; - (d) compile a daily report of transactions not matched between the general ledger/accounting system of the reporting ADLA and the and

-- (e) the reconciliation module must be able to create the daily report referred to in (a), (b) and (d) above in Excel or text format (semicolon delimited), and must be forwarded to the South African Reserve Bank upon request.
+- the reconciliation module must be able to create the daily report (e) referred to in (a), (b) and (d) above in Excel or text format (semicolon delimited), and must be forwarded to the South African Reserve Bank upon request.

 - (iv) The data required in (e) above, must contain the following information:

-- (a) flow (IN or OUT);
+- flow (IN or OUT); (a)

 - (b) transaction reference number;

-- (c) branch code;
+- branch code; (c)

-- (d) value date;
+- value date; (d)

 - (e) Rand amount;

 - (f) foreign amount; and

-- (g) foreign currency code.
+- (q) foreign currency code.

-- (f) In cases where the ADLAs change the status of transactions between 'reportable' and 'non-reportable', the reconciliation module must be updated to ensure that this manual intervention does not distort the reconciliation process.
+- In cases where the ADLAs change the status of transactions between (f) 'reportable' and 'non-reportable', the reconciliation module must be updated to ensure that this manual intervention does not distort the reconciliation process.